 4. Book Budget Accommodations

-A lot of accommodations on the inhabited islands of San Cristobal, Santa Cruz, and Isabela are small family-run hotels or hostels.
-There are very few large or luxury hotels on the islands.
-I did a mix of budget hotels and hostels and had a great experience.
+Many accommodations on the inhabited islands of San Cristobal, Santa Cruz, and Isabela, are small, family-run hotels or hostels.
+There are very few large or luxury hotels, so travelers can expect a more intimate and local experience.
+I personally enjoyed a mix of budget hotels and hostels, which offered great value for money.

 Hotel Star Fish